faco400/Node_Training_HW8/README.md

   - **addBook(book):** Adds book to the cart.
   - **removeBook(book):** removes book from cart.
   - **calculatePrice():** Calculates total price of books
+- **interactions:** Instances of this class are used to store data books in the shopping list of user, and the user itself.
+It interacts with `User` on constructor and with `Book` when adding/removing books in shopping lists

 ### **Order**: Class to represent order of customer